pboserman/Relaxation/README.md

 		python3 index.py

-* Options can be set in the *opt.py* file in the root directory.
+* Run parameters can be set in the *opt.py* file in the root directory.

 * In order to make custom runs, look at the commented available methods within *index.html*.